-Resolved, That the O'ahu County Democrats urge the Hawai'i State Legislature to mandate into law that each school within the Department of Education shall have equal athletic lockers and facilities for female and males athletes pursuant to Title IX Patsy Mink Equal Opportunity in Education Act; and be it k r
+Resolved, That the O'ahu County Democrats urge the Hawai'i State Legislature to provide sufficient funding so that each school within the Department of Education shall have equal athletic lockers and facilities for female and male athletes pursuant to Title IX: Patsy Mink Equal Opportunity in Education Act; and be it

-Ordered, That certified copies of this resolution be transmitted to the members of the Hawai'i Congressional Delegation, the Governor of the State of Hawai'i, the Lt.
-Governor of the State of Hawai'i, Hawai'i Legislators who are members of the Democratic Party; the Mayor of the City and County of Honolulu; and Members of the City Council of the County of Honolulu.
+Ordered, That copies of this resolution be transmitted to the members of the Hawai'i Congressional Delegation, the Governor of the State of Hawai'i, the Lt.
+Governor of the State of Hawai'i, Hawai'i Legislators who are members of the Democratic Party; the Mayor of the City and County of Honolulu; Members of the City Council of the County of Honolulu, and the 2018 convention resolutions committee of the Democratic Party of Hawai'i.